Australian geoscientist employment improved marginally in the third quarter of 2019.

 The latest AIG Australian Geoscientist Employment Survey revealed that unemployment amongst Australian. geoscientists fell to 7.4% at the end of September, down from 9.3% at the end of July.
 The underemployment rate also fell to 14.1%, from 14.9% for the same period.

-The survey results continue a gradually improving trend evident since March 2016, but the rate of improvement appears to have slowed since March 2018.
+The survey results, at a national level, continue a gradually improving trend evident since March 2016, but the rate of improvement appears to have slowed since March 2018.

 Australian Geoscientist Employment Survey June 2019